 For some time during the summer, ambiguity existed regarding when the law would go into effect.
 When Parliament passes a law, it must receive approval, called Royal Assent, from Canada’s Governor General, the appointed (and largely ceremonial) representative of the Queen.
 Then, the Prime Minister must set a date for the law to go into effect.
 While Prime Minister Justin Trudeau was initially expected to set that date for late 2021, it was announced that legal sports betting would launch in Canada on August 27.

-Now, the rest is up to provincial governments.
+Now, the rest is up to each individual provincial government.
 First, specific bills legalizing sports betting will need to pass in each regional legislature.
-Then, each province will need to determine how to incorporate sports betting into their existing gambling infrastructure; most likely, this will mean that provinces will add single-game betting to their existing provincial-run online sportsbooks.
+Then, each province will need to determine how to incorporate sports betting into their existing gambling infrastructure; this means that provinces will add single-game betting to their existing provincial-run online sportsbooks.

 It’s important to note that sports betting already existed in Ontario prior to the passage of C-218—in one legally sanctioned form and one not-so-legal form.
 OLG ProLine is a legal betting option in Ontario that allows bettors to wager on parlays, in which each bet consists of two or more wagers.
 Parlays are better than nothing, but they are not very popular in Canada because of the difficulty of winning a wager.